christopher-grace/christopher-grace.github.io/README.md

 </kbd>

 [Link to Tableu Public](https://public.tableau.com/profile/chrisg#!/vizhome/SanFranciscoFireDepartmentAssessment/SanFranciscoFireDepartmentAssessment)
-- Evaluated the efficiency of the of each fire station in the San Francisco Fire Department.
+- Evaluated the efficiency of each fire station in the San Francisco Fire Department.
-- Created a visually compelling story by assessing response times of each station from original dataset of over 550k records.
+- Created a visually compelling Tableau story by assessing response times of each station from original dataset of over 550k records.